School Cancellation Info

 School Closures & Delays

-Calamity days are used to account for school/District closings due to hazardous weather conditions, disease, epidemic, law enforcement emergencies, damage to a school building, utility failure, inoperability of school buses, or other emergency issues that might compromise the safety of students or staff.
+Calamity days are used to account for school/District closings due to hazardous weather conditions, disease, epidemics, law enforcement emergencies, damage to a school building, utility failure, inoperability of school buses, or other emergency issues that might compromise the safety of students or staff.

 Who makes the decision to close schools?